-- The child is taught concepts to enable him to 'talk about talking'.
-For example: the concepts of slow → fast, easy → hard, etc.: by performing activities in a fast/ slow, tense or relaxed way, the child can learn to carry over the physical and mental experience of the concept into the act of speaking words. - the child learns that 'mistakes are allowed', that no one excels in everything and speech does not necessarily have to be fluent to be 'good'.
-This aspect was addressed in the emotional domain with the intention of 'relieving' the negative emotion.
+- Following the steps described below, the child learns that speaking with a stutter is a perfectly good way to speak. - The child learns that 'mistakes are allowed', that no one excels in everything.
+These aspects were previously addressed in the emotional domain with the intention of 'relieving' the negative emotion.
 Here, the focus is on the (cognitive) concept.
 Once again, the speech therapist creates an opportunity for practice based on a step-by-step procedure. - 1.
-Using self-talk that is audible to the child, the speech therapist begins, with a departure point the child's negative cognition. - 2.
-The speech therapist models how to shift the focus towards a new conceptonce again, audibly, using self-talk. - 3.
-The speech therapist provides other (created) settings in which together with the child, the same reasoning technique is practised.
+Using self-talk that is audible to the child, the speech therapist starts from the point of the child's negative cognition. - 2.
+The speech therapist models a reasoning towards a new concept once again, audibly, using self-talk. - 3.
+The speech therapist provides other (created) settings in which, together with the child, the same reasoning technique is practised. - The child learns concepts allowing him to 'talk about talking'.
+For example: slow <->fast, easy <-> difficult etc. by undertaking activities quickly or slowly, with effort or with ease and from there, translating the mental and physical experience of doing so into the speech process and the production of words.